 Cook a healthy meal - Nourish your body with some delicious and healthy food.
 If you want to celebrate the day, pick up some naturally red fruits and veggies like cherries, cranberries or beet.
 Enjoy the meal solo or with a loved one.
 Either way, your body will thank you for taking care of it.

 Take some quiet time - Set aside some solo quiet time.
 Grab a good book or magazine and a warm beverage, or simply “be” with your thoughts.
 Silence and solitude can really help with internal self-reflection and are so needed in today’s over-stimulating and busy age.

-Get outside - Ahh, the Great outdoors.
-Bundle up and head to your closes hiking or walking trail.
+Get outside - Ahh, the Great outdoors. head up to your closest hiking or walking trail.
 Use the time to relax and breathe.
 Just being in nature can be incredibly soothing.
 If you’re with a partner, getting outside in the quiet of nature can be the perfect foundation for intimate conversation.